AyhanAbdullayev/Game/README.md

 # Game
-I wrote this game with Pygame
+I wrote this game with Pygame  in Python